english-blog/english-blog.github.io/_posts/2010-10-18-the-purpose-driven-life-rick-warren-book-review.md

 **Purpose #2:** You were formed for God's family.

-"*Love others as you love yourselves*".
-This is one of the most important teachings of Christianity that I love to even spread the message. "*No matter what I say, what I believe, and what I do, I'am bankrupt without love*".
+*"Love others as you love yourselves"*.
+This is one of the most important teachings of Christianity that I love to even spread the message. *"No matter what I say, what I believe, and what I do, I'am bankrupt without love"*.
 This chapter tells us how to form relationships, love everyone (not just Christians.
 I likes this), why do you need church, the importance of the communities, experiencing the life together, restoring the broken fellowship and protecting the church.
 I would recommend even the non Christians to read this chapter.
 The world would be awesome & lovely, if everyone understands this one message.

 **Purpose #3:** You were created to become like Christ.